Wednesday, 8 June 2022

 Dimensions: Standard postcard format

-Collection Theme: Theodor Stephani, Alt-Jonsdorf photography, Zittau region, Saxon photographers, German photographic studios, Hirschdorf, personal correspondence, Deutsches Reich postal system, 1900s postal history, regional photographers.
+Collection Theme: Theodor Stephani, Alt-Jonsdorf photography, Zittau region, Saxon photographers, German photographic studios

-Archival Significance: This 1904 postcard documents personal correspondence addressed to Theodor Stephani, a professional photographer in Alt-Jonsdorf, Saxony, illustrating the social and professional networks of regional German photographers in the early twentieth century.
+Archival Significance: This 1904 postcard documents business correspondence addressed to Theodor Stephani, a professional photographer in Alt-Jonsdorf, Saxony, illustrating the social and professional networks of regional German photographers in the early twentieth century.
+The message discusses industrial matters including boiler cleaning and track-laying, reflecting the diverse nature of communications received by local photographers.

 Research Note: